warrior-cultures-and-training

 Progression Through Rank

-While formal ranking systems existed (like menkyo kaiden, meaning "license of total transmission"), progression was based on demonstrated skill and understanding, not time served.
+While formal ranking systems existed (such as menkyo kaiden, meaning "license of total transmission"), progression was based on demonstrated skill and understanding, not time served.
 A student would start with the most basic kata, then move to partner drills (kumitachi), then to more fluid, free-form sparring (randori) using padded weapons and armor (bogu for kendo).
 Only after mastering those stages, and after proving his moral character, would a student be allowed to engage in tameshigiri (test cutting on bamboo mats or straw) to understand how a blade actually cuts through material.
 The final test was, of course, the battlefield.
+Many schools divided their teachings into three levels: shoden (beginning transmission), chuden (middle transmission), and okuden (inner transmission), each unveiling deeper layers of technique and philosophy.

-The famous schools (ryuha) of swordsmanship, such as Itto-ryu (One Sword), Niten Ichi-ryu (Two Heavens as One – founded by Miyamoto Musashi), and Yagyu Shinkage-ryu, each had their own unique methods, but all shared this foundational principle of gradual, incremental mastery.
-Schools often had strict rules and secret techniques passed down only to the most loyal and skilled students, preserving the art for future generations.
+The famous schools (ryuha) of swordsmanship, such as Itto-ryu, Niten Ichi-ryu (founded by Miyamoto Musashi), and Yagyu Shinkage-ryu, each had their own unique methods, but all shared this foundational principle of gradual, incremental mastery.
+Schools often had hiden (secret techniques) passed down only to the most loyal and skilled students, preserving the art for future generations.
 For a historical overview, the Kyushu University maintains archives on many of these ryuha.
 The influence of these schools can still be seen in modern martial arts like Kendo and Iaido, as detailed by the International Kendo Federation.

 Mock Battles and Field Exercises